HichamAgueny/ConvertingOpenACC2OpenMP/openacc2openmp.md

 > :memo: **Note:** Different gangs operate independently.
+>
-> When incorporating the constructs **kernels** or **parallel loop**, the compiler will generate arrays that will be copied back and forth between the host and the device if they are not already present in the device.
+> :memo: **Note:** When incorporating the constructs **kernels** or **parallel loop**, the compiler will generate arrays that will be copied back and forth between the host and the device if they are not already present in the device.

 ```bash